-- Management Committee: - Responsibility for implementation of policies and standards on risk management. - Supervision of performance of second-line of defence functions and policies. - Information on risk management to the Board of Directors and escalation of proposals for action. - Operational decisions made within framework of policies and standards approved by Board of Directors.
+- Management Committee: - Responsibility for implementation of policies and standards on risk management. - Supervision of performance of Second Line of Defence functions and policies. - Information on risk management to the Board of Directors and escalation of proposals for action. - Operational decisions made within framework of policies and standards approved by Board of Directors.

-Relies on Actuarial and Reserves Committee and Risk Committee, to which the Internal Control Committee and the reinsurance area report, and on the Compliance Committee.
+Relies on Actuarial and Reserves Committee and Risk Committee, to which the Internal Control Committee and on the Compliance Committee.